clarinsi/cordex/README.superuser.md

 - `--sloleks_csv`: Provide the path to the CSV file containing data from external sources.
 The data should be saved in the format `<lemma>|<msd>|<form>|<frequency>`.
 - `--output`: Specify the path to the output file that will be used by cordex.
 - `--lang`: Select the language of the MSDs.
-Choose either "sl" for Slovenian or "en" for English.
+Choose either "sl" for Slovenian (default) or "en" for English.

 ## Step 3 (Optional): Update Resources on clarin.si Repository